 With Opticom CMS, traffic management personnel monitor, manage and maintain intersection activity remotely to improve service levels, maximize resources and expedite emergency response.

-Liberty Township installed Opticom™ GPS signal priority control technology at every intersection in Liberty Township and the City of Powell as well as on 18 authorized response vehicles.
+Liberty Township installed Opticom™ Radio signal priority control technology at every intersection in Liberty Township and the City of Powell as well as on 18 authorized response vehicles.
 Initial tests indicated that both the fire department and EMS reduced response times by at least 40 percent.

 Highland, IN was awarded a grant for Opticom™ Multimode priority control technology.
 About 35 intersections and 50 vehicles — including police cars, fire department vehicles and ambulances — are connected to the system.
 The versatile system helps first responders reach emergency scenes more quickly.